G-Paul/rospi-waver/enable_serial.md

 ```

 - And then add the new line `dtoverlay=disable-bt` immediately after the existing line `cmdline=cmdline.txt` towards the bottom of the file
+- NOTE: For RPI-5, add `dtoverlay=uart0-pi5` also under `[all]`

 ### 5.6 Restart the RPi

 We need to restart for all of these changes to take effect.
 Execute: `sudo reboot now`

+GPIO 14-15 Serial Port will be on `ttyAMA0`

+## Testing Serial Connection:

+1. Install Minicom: `sudo apt update && sudo apt install minicom`
+2. [Optional] Connect a GPIO between GPIO 14 and 15 to test loopback (RX and TX)
+3. Run `sudo minicom -D /dev/ttyAMA0`.
+What you type should appear on the screen.